Mahmoud-Italy/Lararoutes-lumen-custom-routes/README.md

     }
 </pre>

-Another example for what you can do else
+Another example for what you can do else<br/>
 Instead of doing this
 <pre>
   $router->group(['prefix' => 'auth'], function ($router) {